metal3-io/project-infra/prow/README.md

 We use [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as ingress controller.
-It is fronted by a LoadBalancer Service, i.e. a loadbalancer in Cleura.
+It is fronted by a LoadBalancer Service, i.e. a loadbalancer in Xerces.
 The Service is configured to grab the correct IP automatically and to avoid deleting it even if the Service is deleted.
 See [infra/service.yaml](infra/service.yaml).
 For securing it with TLS we rely on [cert-manager](https://cert-manager.io/) and the Let's Encrypt HTTP01 challenge,